Montparnasse derailment

 The Montparnasse derailment occurred at 16:00 on 22 October 1895 when the Granville–Paris Express overran the buffer stop at its Gare Montparnasse terminus.
-With the train several minutes late and the driver trying to make up for lost time, it approached the station too fast and the driver's application of the train air brake was ineffective.
-After running through the buffer stop, the train crossed the station concourse and crashed through the station wall; the locomotive fell onto the Place de Rennes below, where it stood on its nose.
+With the train several minutes late and the driver trying to make up for lost time, the train approached the station too fast and the driver's application of the railway air brake was ineffective.

+After running through the buffer stop, the train crossed the station concourse and crashed through the station wall.
+The locomotive fell onto the Place de Rennes below, where it stood on its nose.
 Although the passengers survived, a woman in the street below was killed by falling masonry.

 Derailment

-On 22 October 1895, the Granville to Paris and Montparnasse express, operated by Chemins de fer de l'Ouest, was made up of steam locomotive No. 721 (a type 2-4-0, French notation 120) hauling three luggage vans, a post van, and six passenger coaches.
-The train had left Granville on time at 08:45, but was several minutes late as it approached its Paris Montparnasse terminus with 131 passengers on board.
+On 22 October 1895, the Granville to Paris express, operated by Chemins de fer de l'Ouest, was made up of steam locomotive No. 721 (a type 2-4-0, French notation 120) hauling three luggage vans, a post van, and six passenger coaches.
+The train had left Granville on time at 08:45, but was several minutes late as it approached its Montparnasse terminus with 131 passengers on board.
 In an effort to make up lost time, the train approached the station faster than usual, at a speed of 40–60 kph, and when the driver attempted to apply the Westinghouse air brake, it was faulty or ineffective.
 The locomotive brakes alone were insufficient to stop the train, the momentum carried it into the buffers, and the locomotive crossed the almost 30 m wide station concourse, crashing through a 60 cm thick wall, before falling onto the Place de Rennes 10 m below, where it stood on its nose.
-A woman in the street below was killed by falling masonry, and two passengers, the fireman, two guards and a passerby in the street sustained injuries.

-The woman, Marie-Augustine Aguilard, had been standing in for her husband, a newspaper vendor, while he went to collect the evening newspapers.
+A woman in the street below, Marie-Augustine Aguillard, was killed by falling masonry.
+She had been standing in for her husband, a newspaper vendor, while he went to collect the evening newspapers.
+Two passengers, a fireman, two guards, and a passerby in the street sustained injuries.